 Microsoft also has a potential edge over rivals because it owns a console, a streaming platform and popular games such as Halo.
 The latest installment in that series, Halo Infinite, is due this year.

-“Mixer has made some strong moves and we see them gaining traction as a destination for indie-game streamers, but to gauge the true value we will have to see what happens with the next Xbox launch,” StreamElements CEO Doron Nir said in an email.
+“Mixer has made some strong moves and we see them gaining traction as a destination for indie-game streamers, but to gauge the true value we will have to see what happens with the next Xbox launch,” StreamElements Chief Executive Officer Doron Nir said in an email.
 “Mixer has set the stage for what could be a major game changer in the space.”